 The outer and middle ear work like an old mechanical gramophone in reverse.
 The gramophone needle picks up vibrations from the grooves in the record, passes them to a vibrating membrane, then into the large horn, and so to the outside world.
 The outer and middle ear collect sound from the outside world and concentrate it down to the stapes footplate.
 The footplate moves like a piston in the oval window, the opening of the inner ear.

 The inner ear has two parts, the cochlea and the vestibular labyrinth.

-The vestibular labyrinth of the inner ear is concerned with balance.
+The vestibular labyrinth of the inner ear, with its three semicircular canals, is concerned with balance.
 Disturbance of the balance organ of the inner ear can cause vertigo.

 The Eustachian tube connects the middle ear with the back of the nose.
 To hear normally, the eardrum and ossicles must be able to move easily.
 For this to occur, the middle ear must contain air at the same atmospheric pressure as the outer ear.
 Air in the middle ear comes from the back of the nose, via the Eustachian tube.
 The job of the Eustachian tube is to ventilate the middle ear, keeping the pressure in the middle ear the same as in the outer ear.
 Most middle ear diseases, including glue ear, are associated with poor Eustachian tube function.
 The health of the middle ear depends on the Eustachian tube working properly.

 Glue ear is usually caused by a problem with the Eustachian tube.

 Most children get glue ear at some stage in their lives.
 It often follows after a cold or ear infection.
 Biofilms may form in some cases.